Last updated on July 1st, 2023 at 12:11 pm

 House Construction Step-3 | Excavation and Foundation | How to Build Home?

-EXCAVATION IN BLACK COTTON SOIL SHORING FOR EXCAVATION
+PRECAUTION IN EXCAVATION BLACK COTTON SOIL SHORING FOR EXCAVATION

 - If the depth increases, the pit size should also be increased accordingly.